 For service ideas, see “I Was A Stranger” and how this initiative can apply to Primary.
 Add your service ideas for kids to the comments section!

 - “Invite a Refugee to Dinner” about families from Bhutan and USA who shopped together for ingredients and cooked together (4 minutes).

 - “Dutch Potato Project” about former enemies in WW2 sacrificing for fellow Saints, despite deep distrust and war trauma (12 minutes).
 What was accomplished when they gave up their potatoes?
 What is YOUR potato?

 “Ye Have Done It Unto Me” from Bible videos (3 minutes).
 Notice the people’s surprised response, “When saw we thee a stranger?”
 You may be doing more than you realize.

-Would your girls enjoy studying refugees, then taking action, small or large?
-Imagine the power of girls whose eyes are opened and hearts stirred as they come to ponder Sister Burton’s question, “What if their story were my story?”
+Would your children enjoy studying refugees, then taking action, small or large?
+Imagine the power of children whose eyes are opened and hearts stirred as they come to ponder Sister Burton’s question, “What if their story were my story?”
 Even children are needed in this tremendously important lifesaving work, serving as Jesus Christ served.